mongodb/leafygreen-ui/packages/modal/README.md

 ## Notes

-It is HIGHLY encouraged that any children inside of `Modal` should refrain from using `usePortal={false}` because this can cause stacking context/z-indexing issues since the popover element will render relative to the parent rather than rendering in a `React portal` which is automatically appended to inside of the `Modal`.
+It is HIGHLY encouraged that any children inside of `Modal` should refrain from using `usePortal={false}` because this can cause stacking context/z-indexing issues since the popover element will render relative to the parent rather than rendering in a `React portal` which is automatically appended to the `Modal`.
 By default any component that can use a `React portal`, like `Tooltip` or `Select`, will have `usePortal` set to `true`.

 ## Properties